given-woo/BookToSumm/readme.md

 **Summarize your books in a *snap***

 This python application automatically detects your highlighted texts and summarize.
-Workflow is shown above.
+Workflow is shown below.

 ![Sumamry](illust/Slide1.jpeg)